Last content update: 11/23/2020

 I already completed a Social Distancing Protocol under a prior Health Officer Order.
 Do I need to complete a new one?

 Yes.
 All businesses operating in any way in the County, including businesses that completed a Social Distancing Protocol under a prior Order, must complete and implement a new one using the most recent (October 11) version and submit it at www.COVID19prepared.org using the County’s online form.
-The Revised Social Distancing Protocol must be completed and submitted within 14 days of the effective date of the Order issued October 14.
+Social Distancing Protocol submitted prior to October 11, 2020 are no longer valid.